-Party financing for national elections is regulated by law 4304/2014, which adheres to guidelines established by the Council of Europe, constrains the size of budget outlays to parties, increases transparency regarding donations to parties and bars the practice of parties' obtaining bank loans against future revenue which the parties expect to receive from the state.
-Every year, the interior minister issues a ministerial ordinance which distributes funds to parties which have received at least 1.5% of the total vote in the most recent elections.
+Party financing for national elections is regulated by law 3023/2003, as amended by law 4304/2014.
+Legislation formally adheres to guidelines established by the Council of Europe, but is not fully implemented.

+Legislation constrained the size of budget outlays to parties, increased transparency regarding donations to parties and barred the practice of parties obtaining bank loans against future revenue, which the parties would expect to receive from the state.
+Every year, the interior minister issues a ministerial ordinance which distributes funds to parties that received at least 1.5% of the total vote in the most recent election.

 In the past, state-owned and private banks lent millions of euros to Greek political parties.
-However, the banks proved unable to force the parties repay their loans, as successive governments protected over-indebted parties.
-For example, while the aforementioned 2014 law provided that banks could confiscate assets from political parties up to 90% of the debt owed to them, in July 2017 the Syriza-ANEL coalition government reduced this value to 60% of the total debt owed.
+However, the banks proved unable to force the parties to repay their loans, as successive governments protected over-indebted parties.
+Even today the largest parties struggle to service the debts they accumulated over the past two decades.